 Temple consists of forepart – and hall – ardha mandapam (Ardhamandapam) and a smaller cell – sanctum sanctorum (garbha griham) – at the rear wall.
 It seems that in Pandya times there was added also another forepart – mukha mandapam, which later collapsed.

 After several steps one passes by two columns and enters the ardha mandapam.
 It is 7 m wide and 2.3 m deep.
-Ceiling is approximately 2.6 m high.
+The ceiling is approximately 2.6 m high.
 Left wall of this hall contains image of Parsvanatha (the 23rd Thirtankara), right wall – image of acharya – Jain teacher.

 At the rear wall, after several steps one reaches another chamber – garbha griham.